lasircc/las_1_knowledge_base/docs/hamilton.rst

 **Aliquots-> Perform QC/QA-> Automated revaluation-> Acquire data and save**

-This procedeure stores in the LAS system the values of the quantifications made by the Hamilton robot.
+This procedure stores in the LAS system the values of the quantifications made by the Hamilton robot.

 In case you applied both fluorescence and UV techniques, two different concentration values appear.
 Hence, the user must choose the values to be assigned to the sample.